Eureka Flag: Other notable fragments

 Over the years, a number of additional pieces of the Eureka Flag have been entrusted to the Art Gallery of Ballarat and other organisations or sold at auction.
 Martha Clendinning claimed to have a piece of the Eureka Flag that was given to her by doctor Alfred Carr.
 Clendinning's daughter married Robert Rede, who was the Ballarat gold commissioner at the time of the battle.
-In his 1896 article, Withers states that these fragments were sent to him by Rede.
+In his 1896 article, Withers states that Robert Rede sent these fragments to him.
 They were compared to the pieces loaned to the art gallery in 1895.
 After a minute comparison by Mr Grainger of Sunnyside Woollen Mills, they were adjudged to be the same.
-A small piece of blue material was later donated to the Melbourne Public Library by Mr A.S.
-Kenyon, who died in 1943.
-Along with the fragment was a written statement signed by a Mrs Clendinning that reads, "Piece of the flag set up in the Stockade.
+A small piece of blue material was later donated to the Melbourne Public Library by Mr A. S. Kenyon, who died in 1943.
+Along with the fragment was a written statement signed by Mrs Clendinning that reads, "Piece of the flag set up in the Stockade.
 Given to me by Dr Alfred Carr immediately after it was taken."

 Before it was given to the Ballarat Historical Society, the Bradford fragment was stored for many years in a leather pouch containing a note written by J. Bradford.
 It reads: "This piece of cloth is part of the original Eureka Stockade Flag.
 It was given to me by my father Wm.
 Bradford who had it given to him by his father Wm.
 Bradford Snr, who fought for freedom at Ballarat, Victoria, in 1854."

 On his 1963 visit to Ballarat, Frank Cayley compared the Bradford fragment to the pieces held by the art gallery.
 He found they matched in both texture and colour.
-Acquiring a small sample of the Bradford fragment Cayley then compared this to the piece held by the Melbourne Public Library.
-Apart from some variations in colour due to fading he could detect no difference.
+Acquiring a small sample of the Bradford fragment, Cayley then compared this to the piece held by the Melbourne Public Library.
+Apart from some variations in colour due to fading, he could detect no difference.
 Cayley shared his findings with fellow Eureka investigator Len Fox.
 They organised for experts from the School of Textile Technology at the University of New South Wales to test a piece of the Bradford fragment and a piece from the art gallery in Fox's possession.
-On 19 November 1963, the report was released, concluding that the two fragments "are most probably from the same source."
+In November 1963, the report was released, concluding that the two fragments "are most probably from the same source".

-The Billings fragment was discovered in Kybram, Victoria, inside a compartment of a sea chest that had once belonged to Dr J.D.
-Williams, the camp surgeon in Ballarat in December 1854.
+The Billings fragment was discovered in Kybram, Victoria, inside a compartment of a sea chest that had once belonged to J. D. Williams, the camp surgeon at Ballarat, in December 1854.
 Williams obtained a piece of the Eureka Flag as a souvenir while taking care of the wounded after the battle.
 His descendants donated it to the art gallery in 1993.